The busiest, most stressful — and most profitable — time of the year to be an eCommerce business owner is fast approaching.

 - Sent you a message

-And just like website audiences, you can target people that have engaged with your pages from the past 1-365 days.
+And just like website audiences, you can target people that have engaged with your pages from the past one to 365 days.

 If you have custom audiences already created, another great way to reach more people is to create lookalike audiences.

-In short, theses audiences will be similar to the custom audiences you already made because Facebook will create them by looking based on behaviours and traits you've already defined in your other audiences but with an added .
+In short, Facebook creates new audiences based on behaviours and traits you've already defined in your other audiences — but with added parameters for more specific targeting.

-To get started simply go back to the 'Create Audience' button, then click and select 'Lookalike Audience' from the drop down menu.
+To get started, simply go back to the 'Create Audience' page, then click and select 'Lookalike Audience' from the drop down menu.

 From there you can select the source of the lookalike audience you want to create.